eavestn/Identify/README.md

 ### Always Room For Improvement

 That may really be the case.
 You may have a better approach than I do.
 If you have the time to make it better, please feel free to contribute changes.
 As I mentioned, above, you have access to the source.
+For a very high-level project road map, consult the project's [Wiki](https://github.com/eavestn/Identify/wiki).
+The wiki will, of course, evolve over the life of the project.

 ### Windows Support